How to Get a Hardship License, Restricted License to Drive to Work After a DUI, DWI

+There are additional solutions for how to get a hardship license after DUI with no money for the restricted license cost.
 In situations when an individual is in a financial struggle to afford a lawyer to get a hardship license after a DUI happens, free DUI defense help is often locally available to assist in the process qualifying for a work permit to drive.

 Review What Qualifies You for a Hardship License After DUI

 A hardship license is most often issued when a person applies for it after a regular driver’s license has been suspended at their DUI, DWI administrative license hearing.
 This type of restricted license legally permits an individual to drive on a limited basis for approved reasons during designated hours specified by the court, most often for the purpose of going to work, school, or doctor appointments.